ankschoubey/old-blog/_posts/2021-09-26-learning-strategy.md

 These are probably very influenced by Tim Ferriss's 4 Hour Chef which I had read around 2016.

+## Choose material optimized for learning

-## Material beats Method [^1]
+Material beats Method [^1]

-Usually, it's not fault of the student, it's fault of the teacher.

-How a teacher teaches determines a lot.

-I don't like live teachings.
-It sometimes gets to fast sometimes too slow.
-I prefer learning on my own.
+Best materials are the ones that lead you to certain core truths and understanding let to adapt to any situation.
+They aren't optimized for facts

 I pick resources that are: